Stanford Associated Religions (SAR)

 Christian Students has been meeting on the Stanford campus since 1992.
 Members share the Christian faith and believe that the Bible is the word of God.
 Members believe that God the Father, the Son, and the Spirit, became a man, Jesus Christ.

-Cornerstone is the college ministry of Menlo Park Presbyterian Church, and members are committed to becoming students of Jesus individually and within community.
-Cornerstone’s core values involve the practice of spiritual disciplines and the pursuit of Biblical knowledge.
+Cornerstone is the college ministry of Menlo Park Presbyterian Church.
+Members are committed to becoming students of Jesus individually and within community.
+Core values involve the practice of spiritual disciplines and the pursuit of Biblical knowledge

 SP: Nina Jimenez, email@example.com, 775-901-2300